-Implementation of this plan will be the primary responsibility of the Town's various boards and departments which may require partnerships with various organizations and intergovernmental cooperation.
+Implementation of this plan will be the primary responsibility of the town's various boards and departments which may require partnerships with partner organizations and intergovernmental cooperation.
 Common implementation tools include zoning and capital improvement planning.
-The plan should be reviewed periodically to ensure that it remains relevant to the challenges faced by the Town of Sanford.
+The plan should be reviewed periodically to ensure that it remains relevant to the challenges faced by Sanford.